tongyx361/Awesome-LLM4Math/README.md

 | [🐱 GitHub](https://github.com/tongyx361/Awesome-LLM4Math) | [🐦 Twitter](https://twitter.com/tongyx361/status/1780980512561185062) |

+Featured by:

+- Probably the **most comprehensive** list of **training prompt&answer datasets** for complex mathematical QA tasks across the web
+- Lists of the series of work implementing the current **open-source SotA** for mathematical problem-solving tasks

 📢 If you have any suggestions, please don't hesitate to let us know.
 You can

 - directly [E-mail *Yuxuan Tong*](tongyuxuan361@gmail.com),